 When teeth turn and shift, they are harder to keep clean.
 You may notice it’s harder to floss between certain teeth, which contributes to plaque buildup.
 Not only that, staining may occur because of their positioning.

 The extra bacteria lingering in the hard to reach spots of your crooked teeth causes bad breath.
 You may not even realize that your breath is bad, or if you do, you may assume it’s from something you ate.
 But it’s time to see an orthodontist if you’ve been brushing and flossing and still struggle with this embarrassing, chronic problem.

 With crowding comes unnecessary wear on the enamel of your teeth, causing them to thin and prematurely age.
 The surfaces may become uneven too, affecting your bite.

 Teeth that protrude are at greater risk of injury.
-Even if you don’t play sports, just tripping or slipping on ice while walking can cause an injury.
+Even if you don’t play sports, just tripping or slipping on the ice while walking can cause an injury.
 That’s because crooked teeth are weaker due to their positioning and also the fact that the enamel may have thinned.